fuu0/howto-dect/index.md

 Just to recap:

-- **DECT** is a wireless communication standard that is, among other things, used for cordless telephones.
+- **DECT** (Digital Enhanced Cordless Telecommunication) is a wireless communication standard that is, among other things, used   for cordlesstelephones.
 - **SIP** is technically only a "signalling protocol" (it does say "Session Initiation" in the name), but is colloquially used to refer to network-based telephony ("Voice-over-IP") in general.